A healing-centered engagement framework for student persistence and completion

 – Dr. Shawn Ginwright, Jerome T. Murphy Professor of Practice, Harvard Graduate School of Education

-PCRR: A healing-centered engagement approach
+The PCRR framework: A healing-centered engagement approach to student support

 P is for Protect